March 24, 2011

 Allegory of the Violet

-into narration through its petals set on branching stems:
+through petals borne aloft on branching stems,

 as if confronting an enemy host

-tall as the tops of high palms."
+tall as the tops of high palms.

-From Revelation of the Secret Wisdom of the Birds and Flowers by 'Izz al-Din ibn Ghanim al-Maqdisi (d.
-678/1279)
+From Revelation of the Secret Wisdom of the Birds and Flowers

 March 3, 2011